FAIRChemistry/datamodel_calibration/specifications/calibration_data_model.md

 - samples
   - Type: Sample[]
   - Description: Measured signal, at a given concentration of the species

-- smiles
-  - Type: string
-  - Description: SMILES representation of the species
-- inchi
-  - Type: string
-  - Description: InChI representation of the species
 - created
   - Type: datetime
+  - Description: Date when the this file was created
+- modified
+  - Type: datetime
-  - Description: Date when the standard curve was measured
+  - Description: Date when the this file was last modified
 - calibration_result
   - Type: CalibrationModel
   - Description: The model which was used for concentration determination

 ### Sample

+- **species_id**
+  - Type: string
+  - Description: ID of the species
-- __concentration__
+- **concentration**
   - Type: float
   - Description: Concentration of the species
-- __conc_unit__
+- **unit**
   - Type: str
   - Description: Concentration unit
-- __signal__
+- **signal**
   - Type: float
   - Description: Measured signals at a given concentration of the species

 ### CalibrationModel

-- __name__
+- **name**
   - Type: string
   - Description: Name of the calibration model
-- __signal_equation__
+- **signal_law**
   - Type: string
-  - Description: Equation for the measured signal
+  - Description: Law describing the signal intensity as a function of the concentration
 - parameters
   - Type: Parameter[]
   - Description: Parameters of the calibration equation